Issuin icon

 You must finalize the authentication within 10 minutes of receiving the request.
 To finalize the authentication:

-1. From your server, make a PATCH /challenges request, specifying the following parameters:
+1. From your server, make a PATCH /challenges request.
+Use the basic auth credentials you received from Adyen when you set up the relayed authentication webhook.
+In your request, specify the following parameters:

 Parameter Parameter type Description

-id Path The id value that you receive in the body of the authentication webhook.
+id Path The id value that you receive in the body of the relayed authentication webhook.

 www-authenticate Header Set SCA realm to Challenge.
 Set authparm1 with the Base64-encoded value of sdkOutput from cardholder authentication.